arsalan171/aes-enc-js/README.md

 ```

 ## Usage
-To include decrypter on your website or npm application, use any of the following methods.
+To include aes-enc-js on your website or npm application, use any of the following methods.
 ```js
 const { encrypt, decrypt } =  require("aes-enc-js");
 const T = "This text is going to encrypt.";